 The painting below by Gustave Caillebotte demonstrates clever use of actual and implied lines.
 I have indicated the actual lines in the first image and the implied lines in the second image.

 The actual lines set the structural foundation of the painting.
 Without these lines, it would be difficult to tell the wall from the floor.

 The implied lines are not physically there, but they help direct our attention around the painting.
 The strongest implied lines are lines of vision from the two subjects.
 You will be drawn to look where the subjects are looking.

-Other implied lines are created by positioning the two subjects in a way which allows the eye to travel from one point to another.
-For example, notice how the lower knee of the man, his hands and the lower foot of the boy all line up.
+Other implied lines are created by positioning the two subjects in a way that allows the eye to travel from one point to another.
+For example, notice how the lower knee of the man, his hands and the lower foot of the boy all line-up.
 This creates a strong implied line.

 How to Make Use of Implied Lines

 Here are some of the different ways you can make use of implied lines to improve your compositions.

 You can use leading lines to suggestively lead people through your painting.
 In the painting below by Claude Monet, notice how your eyes follow the line of boats into the distance.
 If these boats were scattered all over the place, your eyes would be less inclined to follow.

 Also, on a separate note, observe how the broken shoreline creates an interesting implied line which contrasts against the line of boats.

 You can use implied lines to pick up and reinforce the contour of your subject.
 This is a more sophisticated approach than doing it with actual lines.